 Social & Community Awareness

 Most work comes with training and orientation to make us best equipped for the job; community service is no different.
 When we know and understand a community’s physical presence, infrastructure, demographics, history, economy, stakeholders, politics, culture, social structure, and attitudes, we are better equipped to engage in activities that uplift and support that community.
 Champaign-Urbana is a complex community with simultaneous struggle and celebration, but there is something everyone can do to help it thrive.
-Volunteer Programs offers the following activities to assist students with learning the Champaign-Urbana area and connecting with like-minded humans who have the community’s best interests in mind.
+Civic Life offers the following activities to assist students with learning the Champaign-Urbana area and connecting with like-minded humans who have the community’s best interests in mind.